 The whole team thinks about what product success looks like, what they don't know, and what assumptions are being made.

-Here we will generate insights and potential solutions to our customer's problems.
-Through a series of rapid creative exercises, we collectively propose and iterate on problems and solutions.
+Here we will generate insights and potential solutions to the customer's problems.
+Through a series of rapid creative exercises, we propose and iterate on potential solutions.

-At the end of Diverge, we will have intellectual collateral to evaluate and converge on a single solution on the next phase.
+At the end of this phase, we will have a myriad intellectual collateral visually documented to evaluate and converge on a single solution in the final phase.

-The last step of a Converged Blueprint, Converge is where we take all of the possibilies exposed during the first two phases and elimiate the wild and currently unfeasible ideas, honing in on the ones we feel the best about.
+The last phase of this process is where we take all of the possibilities exposed during the first two phases and eliminate the wild, unfeasible, and conflicting ideas, honing in on the ones we feel the best about as a team.

-We then develop a realistic prototyping storyboard and develop an assumptions table to guide a validated prototype.
+With the customer's help, we then develop a realistic prototyping storyboard and develop an assumptions table to guide future prototyping and user testing work.